Ford Galaxy: Third generation (CD390; 2015)

 After its sibling, the Ford S-Max, was presented at the 2014 Paris Motor Show, the all-new Galaxy went on sale in mid-2015.

 The Galaxy is available with the same range of engines as the S-Max, namely one diesel (in four states of tune) and two petrol variants.
 The petrol 1.5 SCTi Ecoboost has 160 hp, and the larger 2.0 SCTi has 240 hp, but can only be mated to Ford's Powershift automatic gearbox.
 At launch, Ford expected only two percent of United Kingdom sales to be petrol models.

 All the diesels average over 50 mpg – the most economical being the 2.0 TDCi Duratorq 120, which manages 57mpg.
 Both the 2.0 TDCi 150 and 180 versions come with either a six-speed manual gearbox or the Powershift auto – the 180 hp version can also be specced with AWD.
 The range topping Bi-Turbo 2.0 TDCi 210 comes with the Powershift gearbox only, and can accelerate from 0 to 60 in under nine seconds.

 The trim levels, mirroring those available in the S-Max, Mondeo and Edge, include Zetec, Titanium and Titanium X.

 Mid-cycle facelift

 Ford updated the Galaxy for the 2020 model year.
 It received a new front grille and bumpers with a similar design as the Mondeo, Focus, Fiesta, Puma and Kuga.
 The Galaxy also received the Vignale version, a new automatic transmission and an updated infotainment system with Apple CarPlay and Android Auto.

 Hybrid update

 In late 2021, Ford stopped selling the standard petrol and diesel models, only selling it with one engine choice, a 2.5-litre hybrid Duratec - producing 190PS with a Durashift CVT transmission.

 Discontinuation

-In January 2022, Ford announced plans to discontinue Galaxy after 27 years of production, stopping accepting orders for minivan in favour of realisation of existing ones.
-Afterwards cars will be axed from European lineup without direct successor.
+In January 2022, Ford announced plans to discontinue the Galaxy after 27 years of production, stopping accepting orders for the minivan in favour of realisation of existing ones.
+Afterwards the cars will be axed from the European lineup with a direct successor: the Ford Tourneo Courier.